Doocey/tyne-time/src/content/posts/2012-03-22-west-brom-vs-newcastle-united-what-we-can-expect-from-hodgsons-side.md

 author: Kevin Doocey
 type: post
 date: 2012-03-22T11:52:22+00:00
-excerpt: 'The last time Newcastle United met West Brom at the Hawthorns we were on the end of a 3-1 loss, courtesy of Peter Odemwingie & Simon Tchoyi.
-Andy Carroll managed..'
+excerpt: "The last time Newcastle United met West Brom at the Hawthorns we were on the end of a 3-1 loss, courtesy of Peter Odemwingie & Simon Tchoyi.
+Andy Carroll managed.."
 url: /2012/03/22/west-brom-vs-newcastle-united-what-we-can-expect-from-hodgsons-side/
 categories:
   - Alan Pardew